koraixayo/RedChillies-IP/Whitepaper.md

 ## Roadmap of RedChillies
 RedChillies was initiated while brainstorming potential use cases of ZRC-2 tokens during a discussion in Telegram Group "Zilliqa Official Chat".
 When Zilswap.io dex launched on October 2020, we minted RedChillies (REDC Token) to provide liquidity on same day.
 It has been since well received by the zilliqa community.
 The mere idea changed into promising project when we heard from Zilliqa core team about their willingness to support us.
-Eventually we gathered 3 developers to release first version of RedChillies independently.
+Eventually we teamed up 3 developers to release first version of RedChillies independently.
 We are motivated and driven by the passionate Zilliqa community.
 Our roadmap reflects the prosperity of our Zilliqa community.

 | Phase ID                        |       Goals & Milestones                                   |       Tentative Dates        |
 | ------------------------------  | ---------------------------------------------------------- | ---------------------------- |